ArtemGontar/agentsgang-landing/seo/strategy_plan.md

-# SEO Strategy Plan: ProtoHive
+# SEO Strategy Plan: AgentsGang

 **Date:** 2025-06-18

-This document outlines a long-term SEO strategy for ProtoHive, focusing on sustainable growth, authority building, and content marketing.
+This document outlines a long-term SEO strategy for AgentsGang, focusing on sustainable growth, authority building, and content marketing.
 It prioritizes initiatives into quick wins and long-term projects.

 ---